Skip to main content

 The following types of information can be loaded into the Grid:

-• data - data displayed in the table; it's an array of JSON objects where all properties are arbitrary.
+• data - data displayed in the table; it's an array of JS objects where all properties are arbitrary.
 The id property is also arbitrary but it should be unique if used.

 Example: